 I’m no newbie to the Netherlands.
 I have been visiting for the past four years and even lived in Amsterdam for a short while.
 However, 3 months back home in Los Angeles made me think of all the things I miss about Dutchland!
 Here is a short list containing 3 things I love about the Netherlands (because 20 was too long to write about).

 All of the Castles

-I’m thankful to be living in a city where biking is a way of life, promoting for a healthier well-being and better for the environment.
+I’m thankful to be living in a city where biking is a way of life, promoting healthier well-being and a better environment.
 Not to mention, cycling beats the traffic and is totally free!

 Snacks & more Snacks!

 Dutch cuisine has a variety of delicious sweet and savory snacks that you must try!
 They say that one of the best ways to get to know a culture is through its food.
-Everyday I crave bitterballen!
-These deep fried balls filled with meat and served with mustard are so comforting (and addicting).
+Every day I crave biterballen!
+These deep-fried balls filled with meat and served with mustard are so comforting (and addicting).
 Find any Dutch bar and you’ll be certain to see them on the menu.
 How about some Kibbeling?
 This is a popular Dutch snack containing pieces of fish that are deep fried in oil.
 You can eat them alongside fries and they are super yummy.

 Other snacks I love are Poffertjes, warm stroopwafels, Appeltaart, rookworst.
 Honestly, this list can go on forever so watch out for a separate post containing the entirety of my favorite Dutch snacks.

 Poffertjes, warm stroopwaffels, Appeltaart, rookworst, first time to see these kinds of food, I’m curious!

 After reading this, if I ever get the chance I’ll love to visit Netherlands.

 I can’t wiat for all this to pass so I can finaly visit NETHERLANDS.
 Thank you for this lovely article.